Poerilla/threejs/README.md

 * Could be just how javascript handles floating point numbers.
 A possible solution would be to convert it all to integers and deal with each time interval separately and designate a sing;e tic of the clock to the smallest difference within the data.
 Make is pseudo-real-time!
 5. TODO: Animate changes in ```update()``` loop.
 6. TODO: Document code
+---
 ### Hours put in
 * Monday 18th March - 4 hrs.
 * Tuesday 18th March - 30 minutes
-* Monday morning 25 March - 1 hour and counting
+* Monday morning 25 March - 2 hours or so